YashGupta180897/Banking-Transaction/README.md

 ## HOW TO RUN
 - Import the sprint project and start the BankingTransactionApplication class
-- After running from postman or browser hit the following url : http://localhost:8888/api/suspiciousTransactions
+- After running, from postman or browser hit the following url : http://localhost:8888/api/suspiciousTransactions
 - Port utilized is 8888